Quebec reports highest daily COVID-19 case increase in nearly a year | News

-The Ministère de la Santé et des Services sociaux has added one additional death which now totals 11,597 across the province since the start of the pandemic.
-In total, Quebec has had 460,233 total coronavirus cases since March 2020.
+The Ministère de la Santé et des Services sociaux has added six additional deaths which now totals 11,603 across the province since the start of the pandemic.
+In total, Quebec has had 462,246 total coronavirus cases since March 2020.

 - You might also like: